The incredible story of Tutankhamun’s tomb and its treasures

 Very old vessels

-Some of the other objects located in the tomb included small jewellery chests, miniature shaped vessels and even a games board.
+Other objects located in the tomb included small jewellery chests, miniature shaped vessels and even a games board.
 The larger vessel pictured here was one of two of this type out of the 80 vessels found.
-It still contained oil residue when it was excavated and although research revealed the oil was made from coconut oil and frankincense, its use is still unknown.
-This vessel was made from calcite and was decorated in a faience (glazed ceramics) style – the blue and green colours represent rebirth.
-The faience style was a feature of other Egyptian funerary chambers, like the Djoser Pyramid in Saqqara.
+It still contained an oily residue when it was excavated and although research revealed it to be a mixture of coconut oil and frankincense, its use is still unknown.

 From painstaking hand restoration…

-The restoration lab in the Grand Egyptian Museum in Giza (the museum is set to open this year) has painstakingly worked on delicate items like this wooden and gold-covered chariot.
+The restoration lab of Giza’s Grand Egyptian Museum (which is set to open in November 2025) has painstakingly worked on delicate items like this wooden and gold-covered chariot.
 The tangled pieces of six dismantled chariots were discovered in the antechamber and north wall of the treasury.
-Chariots weren’t a common inclusion in funerary contexts – only a few have been found in other pharaohs’ tombs.
-It was more common for them to be depicted in art, to represent the king’s association with battle and domination.

 …to myth-busting modern technology

-Thanks to modern technology, researchers have been able to gain a deeper insight into Tut’s health issues and determine the cause of his death.
-In 2005, a CT scan showed that he had a broken left leg that became infected and DNA analysis confirmed he had malaria.
-It’s now widely believed that Tut died from malaria or a leg infection.
-While radar testing once disproved the theory that Nefertiti (his predecessor) was buried in the same place as the boy-king, Egyptologist Nicholas Reeves recently suggested there are still clear traces of a previous name on the north wall.
-This has sparked returns to the idea that the famous queen still lies hidden in a burial chamber here.
+While radar testing once disproved the theory that Nefertiti (his predecessor) was buried in the same place as the boy-king, Egyptologist Nicholas Reeves recently suggested there are still clear traces of a previous name on the north wall, perhaps suggesting that the famous queen lies hidden in a burial chamber nearby.

 New beginnings